 - Index, middle and ring-fingers should be to the valves (finger buttons).

 - Your pinky finger should be on the hook (it is not recommended to hold your pinky in the hook in order to prevent excessive pressure).

 - With your thumb on the 1st valve slide (the majority of trumpets have a hook for your thumb).

 - Index and middle fingers should be placed behind the 3rd valve casing.

 - Your ring finger placed in the 3rd valve slide ring.

 - Pinky finger under the 3rd valve slide.

-Never hold your trumpet too tightly and remember to support the weight of the trumpet only with your left hand, as this will allow you to push the valves far more efficiently with your right hand.
+Never hold your horn too tightly and remember to support its weight only with your left hand, as this will allow you to push the valves far more efficiently with your right hand.

 Be sure to always practice for at least 15 minutes per day, though an hour is the most recommended to truly allow your skill to grow and develop.
 Now you have all the basics and you are ready to start your first trumpet lesson!